February 25, 2022

 Edge computing is killing the cloud.
 Edge computing is another use case for the cloud.
 Industry experts are lining up on both sides of the aisle to argue their case.
 Many think that edge computing is driven by the emerging needs of IoT networks, but edge computing has far greater implications than just IoT.

-Edge technologies — such as advanced analytics, artificial intelligence and Internet of Things -- put processing power closest to the devices that collect real-time data and present fascinating new options for travel and transportation companies to respond to change.
-Here are five ways that edge technologies are enabling operational efficiencies and enhancing the overall customer experience across travel and transportation.
+Edge technologies -- such as advanced analytics, artificial intelligence and Internet of Things -- put processing power closest to the devices that collect real-time data and present fascinating new options for travel and transportation companies to respond to change.